bookfere/Ebook-Translator-Calibre-Plugin/README.md

 * Support both "Advanced Mode" and "Batch Mode" for different usage situations.
 * Support languages supported by the selected translation engine (e.g. Google Translate supports 134 languages)
-* Support multiple translation engines, including Google Translate, ChatGPT, and DeepL
+* Support multiple translation engines, including Google Translate, ChatGPT, DeepL, etc.
 * Support custom translation engines (you can configure to parse response in JSON or XML format)
 * Support all ebook formats supported by Calibre (48 input formats, 20 output formats)
 * Support to translate more than one ebooks.
 The translation process of each book is carried out simultaneously without affecting one another